ezzing/3DLayout-documentation/4-Customization.md

 You can choose to show (true) or hide (false) the ezzingsolar logo from the top part of the aside panel.

     {'logo': true}

+### azimuthOffset

+Add an offset value to define your prefered convention for south faced modules.

+Set azimuthOffset to 180 to have modules oriented to south with azimuth value of 180.

+Set azimuthOffset to 0 or skip this value to have modules oriented to south with azimuth value of 0.

+    {'azimuthOffset': 180}

 ## Default Values